Use MetalLB with Oracle Cloud Native Environment

 EOF

-2. Create the service.
+2. Deploy the application and service.

-kubectl create -f echo-oci-lb.yml
+kubectl apply -f echo-oci-lb.yml

 3. Confirm the Kubernetes deployment is running.